LGIM Future World Global Equity Index Fund (L&G)

 Clean / renewable energy theme or focus

-Find funds where investment in clean / renewable energy companies an other assets is central to their investment selection strategy.
-The proportion of the fund that is directly or indirectly invested in renewable energy varies between funds and over time.
-See fund information for further details.
+Invest (or may invest) in clean / renewable energy companies and other assets.
+The proportion directly or indirectly invested in renewable energy may vary over time.

 Invests in clean energy / renewables

-Paris aligned fund strategy
+Paris aligned strategy

-This fund has a strategy that aims ensure its holdings will gradually reduce their greenhouse gas emissions in line with targets set at COP21 in Paris.
-The ultimate aim is to achieve ‘net zero emissions by 2050’ and a ‘maximum global temperature increase of +1.5 to +2 degrees above preindustrial levels’.
+Aims to ensure holdings will reduce their greenhouse gas emissions in line with targets set at COP21 in Paris.
+The core aim is to help achieve ‘net zero emissions by 2050’ and a ‘maximum global temperature increase of +1.5 to +2 degrees above preindustrial levels’.
 Strategies and opinions vary.
-Read fund information.
 Social / Employment

 Social policy

-Find funds that have policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and adherence to internationally recognised codes such as the UN Global Compact).
-Funds with social policies typically avoid companies with low standards or work to encourage higher standards.
+Has policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and/or adherence to internationally recognised codes such as the UN Global Compact).
+Strategies with social policies typically avoid companies with low standards and/or work to encourage higher standards.
 See fund information for detail.

 Favours companies with strong social policies